Home / Blog / Realm Transitions: Seamless World-Hopping

 Additive Scene Loading Architecture

-We use Unity's SceneManager.LoadSceneAsync with additive mode, loading new realms in the background while the current realm remains interactive.
+I use Unity's SceneManager.LoadSceneAsync with additive mode, loading new realms in the background while the current realm remains interactive.
 A small "liminal space" scene (cosmic void with swirling particles) acts as a transition buffer.
 When you initiate a realm transition, the liminal space fades in over 0.5 seconds while the new realm loads asynchronously.
 Once loaded, the new realm fades in smoothly and the old realm unloads, reclaiming memory.

 Visual Continuity and Spatial Memory